Job Charnock: Mausoleum

 Charnock died in Calcutta on 10 January 1692 (or 1693 according to an exhibition at the Victoria Memorial which points out that the 1692 date on his gravestone refers to an old calendar system by which the new year began in March), shortly after the death of his son.
 His three surviving daughters all remained in Calcutta: Mary (d.
 19 February 1697), Elizabeth (d.
 August 1753), and Katherine (d.
 21 January 1701); all found wealthy English husbands.
 Mary married the President and Governor of Fort William, Sir Charles Eyre.

 A mausoleum was erected in 1695 over Charnock's simple grave by Eyre, his son-in-law and successor.
 It can still be seen in the graveyard of St. John's Church, the second oldest Protestant church in Calcutta after John Zacharias Kiernander's Old Mission Church (1770), and is now regarded as a national monument.
-His tomb is made from a kind of rock named after him as Charnockite.
+The stone for the mausoleum was brought from the St. Thomas Mount, Madras.
+Later in 1893 geogologist T. H. Holland found it to be a different form of granite and named it Charnockite after Job Charnock.

 It is inscribed with the Latin epitaph: